-The Group monitors capital using a gearing ratio, which is net debt divided by total equity plus net debt.
-Net debt includes interest-bearing bank and other borrowings, less cash and bank balances and pledged deposits.
+The Group monitors capital using a gearing ratio, which is net debt divided by total equity.
+Net debt includes interestbearing bank and other borrowings, less cash and bank balances and pledged deposits.
 Total equity includes the equity attributable to owners of the parent and non-controlling interests stated in the consolidated statement of financial position.